 Some states—as well as certain counties and cities—offer special mediation programs to homeowners who are in foreclosure.
 These mediation programs bring the borrower and foreclosing bank to the table with the goal of working out a way to resolve the matter.
-While a particular outcome isn’t guaranteed if you decide to participate, you might be able to get a foreclosure avoidance option, like a modification, or at least buy yourself some more time to live in the home.
+While a particular outcome isn’t guaranteed if you decide to participate in mediation, you might be able to get a foreclosure avoidance option, like a modification or a short sale, or at least buy yourself some more time to live in the home.

 Foreclosure mediation is a process that sometimes helps homeowners keep their homes after they’ve fallen behind in their mortgage payments.

 Unfortunately, foreclosure mediation is not available everywhere.
 Statewide mediation programs exist in some states, while in other states foreclosure mediation programs are available only in certain counties or particular cities.
 Other places simply don't offer foreclosure mediation at all.

 If you live in one of the states, counties, or cities that offers a foreclosure mediation program, your bank has to follow the program guidelines.
 The mediation process varies from program to program, but the process usually begins when the bank initiates a foreclosure in accordance with state law.
 Along with notice of the foreclosure, homeowners typically get:

 In some states, the state government budget covers the costs associated with the foreclosure mediation program.
 Other states add supplemental charges to the filing fee that banks have pay when starting a foreclosure, which covers the program's costs.
 A few mediation programs require the homeowner to pay part of the cost of the mediation, but free or low-cost mediation is usually available for borrowers who can’t afford the fees.